wzychla/OldMusicBox.EIH.Client/README.md

 To connect to the actual WK site you get production certificates from a certificate provider.

 ## Version History:

+* 1.0 (2024-10-11)
+	* bumped version number to 1.0 since the code is production ready (for over 3 years) and has been succesfully used in multiple projects
+	* upgraded the Bouncy reference to 1.8.9 since the 1.8.6 used before doesn't correctly handle some ECDA certificates

 * 0.71 (2022-09-12)
 	* no changes in the client code and thus no new NuGet package.